 The two teams met in the second round of the Summer playoffs just last week.
 It seemed as though Fnatic would finally stand up to the giants after the team took the first two wins of the series.
 But G2 pried the victory out of Fnatic’s grasp, stealing away the final three matches and securing a reverse sweep for themselves.

-Unlike the first time the two teams met in the playoffs, G2 wasn’t planning on giving Fnatic any hope of a clean sweep this time around.
-The samurais dominated game two to tie up the series, and both G2’s AD Carry Luka “Perkz” Perković and jungler Marcin “Jankos” Jankowski reached their 1,000th kill across their careers.
+Unlike the first time the two teams met in the playoffs, G2 weren’t planning on giving Fnatic any hope of a clean sweep this time around.
+The samurais dominated game two to tie up the series, and both G2’s AD carry Luka “Perkz” Perković and jungler Marcin “Jankos” Jankowski reached their 1,000th kills across their careers.

 After a grueling 40-minute game three, Fnatic regained the upper hand, but the series was tied once more by a G2 comeback in game four.
 The teams then stepped back on stage with “Silver Scrapes” sounding in the background.

 G2 kicked off game five with kills in every lane and carried the advantage through the mid game.
 A favorable fight from Fnatic picked off three G2 players, however, and the team then rotated to Baron.
 But a second skirmish from G2 allowed the samurais to secure the buff for themselves.
 While pressuring Fnatic’s base, Perkz flashed in with a Syndra ultimate and allowed his team to secure a final fight before taking Fnatic’s nexus.

 Both Fnatic and G2 locked down a spot on the World Championship stage prior to today’s series, but G2 now hold Europe’s first seed as the Summer Split champs.
 Fnatic will fight for the second seed during the LEC regional qualifier, which kicks off on Sept.
 13.